FreeFem/FreeFem-modules/_modules/nonlinear-contact.md

 }
 // End of the gradient energy

-// The Energy Hessian of the two bodies func matrix iddW (real[int] &X) {
+// The Energy Hessian
+func matrix iddW (real[int] &X) {
   return KRIG;
 }
 // End of the Hessian energy